Heaveness/E-commerce-back-end/README.md

 4. Setup SQL database using schema.sql file. <br>
 5. Use any git terminal like Git Bash or Visual Studio Code.
 6. Use this command line to inject content into database: npm run seed <br>
-7. If you want to start the server locally through a command: node server.js or npm start<br>
+7. If you want to start the server locally through a command: node server.js or npm start <br>
+8. Use API call websites like Postman or Insomnia to get the database. <br>

 ## Usage
 The main usage for this application is for seeing the back-end database of an e-commerce catalog that can be retrieved and input new items.